psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 ```
 ````

 The commentary in the Welsh language *Y Cymro* is picked up a few days later in the *Merthyr Times and Dowlais Times and Aberdare Echo* of [November 11th, 1895, p5](https://newspapers.library.wales/view/3098997/3099002/28/).
-The note begins with a brief summary of the tradition, as given by Moggrdge:
+The note begins with a brief summary of the tradition, as given by Moggridge:

 > Notes and Comments
 >